awsdocs/amazon-workmail-administration-guide/doc_source/manage-users.md

 Amazon WorkMail directory password policies cannot be changed\.

-To change a Simple AD password policy, use the AD administration tools on an Amazon EC2 Windows instance of your Simple AD directory\.
+To change a Simple AD password policy, use the AD administration tools on an Amazon Elastic Compute Cloud \(Amazon EC2\) Windows instance of your Simple AD directory\.
 For more information, see [Installing the Active Directory administration tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.

 **AWS Managed Microsoft AD Directory password policy**
 For information about the default password policy for an AWS Managed Microsoft AD directory, see [Manage Password Policies for AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_password_policies.html) in the *AWS Directory Service Administration Guide*\.